microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/2_HTML/common_body_tags.md

 ## Tables

 We often find ourselves using tables to display data.
-Don't be intimidated by the word "data", it just means information.
+Don't be intimidated by the word "data"; it just means information.

 Tables have many tags associated with them because they consist of many parts.
 They have: